 The question of finance affects more than your small business.
 For example, according to a recent survey conducted by the Connecticut state medical society, the number of primary care physicians no longer accepting new patients is one in four while about 25 percent of family physicians and internists are considering changing careers.

 Additionally, physicians who responded to the same survey said that they have had trouble recruiting physicians into their practice.
 Those who specialize in neurological surgery, orthopedic surgery, and urology are also much more difficult to find, it took about two years for practices seeking these specialists to recruit one.

 Being unable to grow or even to sustain your practice affects the entire community.
 If your state doesn’t have a financial assistance program or legislation in place to assist your small business, you still have options.
 You may be able to get a line of credit, a small business loan, or even an unsecured personal loan to purchase medical equipment, build capital and improve your facilities.

 Fulfilling the needs of your practice can be a financial struggle in these tough economic times.
 To maintain the highest standard of care for your patients, you need to pay for training, working capital, and acquiring medical equipment.
 When your cash flow is limited and you don’t have state or local assistance available, what can you do?
 If your small medical practice is in need of funds to sustain itself or to even grow, AmOne can help.
-Our knowledgeable associates are ready to guide you through the process finding the right financial solution for your private practice.
+Our knowledgeable associates are ready to guide you through the process of finding the right financial solution and private practice loans for your medical practice.
 AmOne offers solutions; your call to us is free and we won’t try to sell you anything.
 Find out how to reach us and learn more about how AmOne can help you today.